kyranet/canvas-constructor/guides/Profile Card/ProfileCard.md

 }
 ```

-We also need to add a bit of regular expressions \(I'll explain why later\), so throw this under the requires you added earlier
+We also need to add a bit of regular expressions \(I'll explain why later\), so throw this under the requires you added
+earlier

 ```javascript
 const imageUrlRegex = /\?size=2048$/g;
 ```

-We've got the basics covered, we have the blank command with the requires, and the async function, we're ready to rock with the meat and potatoes of the tutorial.
+We have got the basics covered, we have the blank command with the requires, and the async function, we are ready to
+rock with the meat and potatoes of the tutorial.

 ## Getting the points